Boris Johnson referred to Treasury as ‘pro-death squad’, inquiry hears

 Ms Lombardelli, who advised Prime Minister Rishi Sunak when he was chancellor, was also asked about the Eat Out to Help Out scheme, through which discounts were offered to encourage people to get back out to restaurants in summer 2020.

-“I was involved in the sort of economic evidence that fed into this identification of the challenge… I don’t know the details of the clearance process,” she said.

-Asked whether the risk of potentially increasing infections was considered in the rollout, Ms Lombardelli replied: “I don’t know.
-The policy was conceived in the context that it was safe to lift restrictions and activity could return.”

-However, Mr Glassborow said staff inside No 10 were aware there was no scientific advice on the scheme’s effect on the virus before it was implemented.
+Mr Glassborow said he was aware there had been no scientific consultation on the scheme’s effect on the virus before it was implemented.

 Giving evidence after Ms Lombardelli, Mr Glassborow, a career civil servant, said he and others in Downing Steet knew “there hadn’t been direct CMO, CSA, Sage analysis on this policy.”

-The inquiry will later hear from Ben Warner, a former No 10 special adviser.
+The inquiry later heard from Ben Warner, a former No 10 adviser who sat on the Government’s Scientific Advisory Group for Emergencies (Sage) committee.

+Dr Warner said he was “continually concerned” by the lack of scientific understanding across the Government outside of Sage.

+He said he raised his unease in an email after lockdown, but did not share details of its contents.